tsobe/lobiani/README.md

 - Recommendation - recommended product for specific customer

 ## Ubiquitous language (brief Event storming)
-- Warehouse item defined
+- Inventory item defined
-- Warehouse item(s) added
+- Inventory item(s) added
 - Product described in the sales
 - Product published/unpublished in the sales
 - Pricing info defined in Billing
 - Product added to the basket
 - Product removed from the basket
-- Products reserved in the warehouse
+- Products reserved in the inventory
 	- Billing information added
 	- Shipping information added
 		- Purchase confirmed by customer